gokr/spry/README.md

 ### Linux

-1. Get [Nim!](http://www.nim-lang.org).
+1. Get [Nim](http://www.nim-lang.org)!
 I recommend following the [instructions at the bottom](http://nim-lang.org/download.html).
 2. Install Nimble, [the Nim package manager](https://github.com/nim-lang/nimble).
 Yeah, its very nice and simple to use.
-Its not needed really for Ni, but makes some things easier.
+Its not really needed but makes some things easier.
 3. Clone this repo.
-Then:

-	cd src
-	./test.sh

-It should build nitest.nim and run it verifying all tests are green. nitest.nim is simply a range of asserts verifying that small Ni programs execute and produce the expected output.
+Then `cd ni/src && ./test.sh`.
 If it ends with "ALL GOOD"... **its all good :)**

+The tests in `nitest.nim` is simply a range of asserts verifying that small Ni programs execute and produce the expected output.

-You can at this point if you like use nimble to build/install Ni.
-To build Ni, (non release mode) in the bin directory:
+At this point you can use nimble to build & install Ni:

-	nimble build

-...or in release mode and installed in path:

 	nimble install

 For the other platforms the steps are basically the same.
-Compiling with Nim is also trivial, you simply compile the top level file like this:

-	nim c thefile.nim

-So for example building samples in the samples directory is trivial to do.
-Nim is its own build tool, no need for Makefiles etc.
+So now that you have installed Ni, you can proceed to play with the samples in the `samples` directory.
+See README in there for details.

 ### Other platforms